heutelbeck/sapl-policy-engine/sapl-spring-security/README.md

 # Reactive Method Security PEP

-To activate reactive Spring Security annotations and the SAPL ..l add the following configuration class to your application.
+To activate reactive Spring Security annotations and add the following configuration class to your application.

 ```java